jessmitch42/example-docs-docusaurus/docs/endpoints/create-status-report.md

 sidebar_position: 6
 ---

-# Query ad creatives
+# Create status report

 ### POST `https://api.adcreative.com/v1/ad-creative/query`

-Query the list of existing ad creatives tied to an account using a `POST` request to this endpoint.
+Create a status report of existing ad creatives tied to an account using a `POST` request to this endpoint.

 This endpoint accepts a start and end date to filter for ad creatives that were created or updated within that date range.